Whenever anyone says, “Wow! Your Spanish is so good! How did you learn?” I always say, “I taught myself.”

-I decided to live abroad and get a job teaching English in a small institute in Venezuela.
+I decided to live abroad and get a job teaching English at a small institute in Venezuela.
 Too many people speak pretty good English in Caracas, so I made sure my position was completely isolated from any kind of English help, high up in the mountains.

 I remember crying a lot during the first six months, sometimes even fearing simple tasks, like buying a loaf of bread.

 “How can I manage to just walk into the shop, ask for some bread, hand over the money and get the hell out of there?”

 It was a stressful time not having anyone around me who could speak my language, but I knew it was the only way to really become fluent in Spanish.

-How to Learn Spanish by Yourself in 8 Simple Steps
+How to Learn Spanish by Yourself in 13 Simple Steps

-1. Spend an hour a day on grammar exercises from a textbook.
+1. Spend an hour a day on grammar exercises from a textbook

 I found a really simple grammar book and CD for beginners called “Hugo Spanish in 3 Months.”
 It’s full of short explanations and exercises.
 All the answers are in the back of the book, and it was an excellent source for picking up the basics: past, present and future tenses; prepositions; popular phrasal constructs and explanations related to plurals and gender.

 It’s also worth noting that I kept going back to this grammar book for reference well into my third year of living in Latin America.
 By that time I was really quite fluent, but little grammar doubts would pop up here and there when in conversation with friends.

-2. Read, underline, look up new words and read again.
+2. Read, underline, look up new words and read again

 Reading at home was, without a doubt, the single most useful activity I made time for in the early stages.
 I read anything I could get my hands on, but I loved reading novels by Paulo Coelho, translated from Portuguese to Spanish.

 We didn’t have a TV or the internet in our apartment in Venezuela and, having lived through it, I highly recommend getting rid of other distractions when learning a language.
 I read every evening and weekend for about eight months.

 So, I read and read and read and read.

-3. Watch movies and TV shows with subtitles.
+3. Watch movies and TV shows with subtitles

 It might seem odd to watch in Spanish and read in Spanish at the same time, but it really does work wonders.
 Reading skills develop a lot faster than listening skills.
 By reading and listening at the same time, I was really able to improve my pronunciation.

 It also helped me to speak like the locals.
 After a year in Venezuela, I moved to Argentina, where I lived for five years.
-Spanish is Venezuela is very different from Spanish in Argentina.
+Spanish in Venezuela is very different from Spanish in Argentina.
 Watching Argentine movies and looking for typical Argentine phrases helped me to fit in more and make friends.

 Other sites use scripted content.
 FluentU uses a natural approach that helps you ease into the Spanish language and culture over time.
 You’ll learn Spanish as it’s actually spoken by real people.

-FluentU has a wide variety of videos—topics like soccer, TV shows, business, movies and even magical realism, as you can see here:
+FluentU has a wide variety of videos topics, as you can see here: